Pleasure based Sex Education for children AND adults please!

 I have a memory in the 80s or 90s of tales of Sting, the lead singer of The Police, being know for his tantric sex moves.
 The tirade of jokes and newspaper stories that followed that reveal were mocking, shaming and made the common man look like a joke too.

 Part of my work as a sex educator is to unpick the stories and experiences from school and beyond.
 To nurture the parts that have been hidden due to shame, stigma, judgement, bullying and abuse.

 Empowerment comes from understanding our bodies and allowing our sexuality to be seen and expressed in an consensual way.

 Sex Education Resources

-I use anatomically correct vulva cushions and soft cocks to encourage engagement with this part of our bodies in a fun and interactive way.
+I use anatomically correct vulva cushions and soft cocks to encourage engagement.
+This part of our bodies can be explored in a fun and interactive way.

 I can show images of bodies, including genitals, to re-frame the images we have about what is acceptable.